axelerant/testimonials-widget/readme.txt

 In using Testimonials Widget Premium, you'll not be sorry.

+* "Read more" link column on testimonial posts admin page
 * Alternate destinations for "Read more" links
+* Alternating `.even` and `.odd` CSS classes for styling testimonial list entries
 * Built-in update notification
 * Caching of testimonials queries and content to decrease server load time improve page loading speed by 1/10 to 1/2 a second
+* Default post author, category, and status options for user testimonial submissions
 * Deletes old and related testimonial cache entries automatically
 * Disable caching for widget, shortcode or theme functions
-* Ensure unique testimonial display per page
 * Excerpts for widget view, with read more link to complete testimonial
 * Filters for caching and more link control, text replacement, and more
 * Front-end entry form for user supplied testimonials.
 [Live demo](http://aihr.us/about-aihrus/testimonials/add-testimonial/)
+* Plugin version tracking to ensure compatibility
+* Premium tab on settings screen for site-wide option defaults
 * Prevent duplicate testimonials when using multiple testimonial instances
 * Read more links for testimonials exceeding the character limit
+* Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
 * Select post, page and other custom post types for rotations
-* Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
-* Settings screen for site-wide option defaults
+* Settings and URL based cache clearing
-* Shortcodes and theme functions for testimonials count and testimonial link list
+* Shortcodes and theme functions for testimonials count, testimonial link list, and user testimonial submission form
 * Show excerpts with list and single views
-* Testimonial list entries have alternating `.even` and `.odd` CSS classes for backgrounds and other styling
+* Show unique testmimonials on page with multiple testimonial instances
 * WPML compatible

 [Buy Testimonials Widget Premium](http://aihr.us/testimonials-widget-premium/) plugin for WordPress.